Kirbitz/NomicGameManager.Api/documentation/get_rules_amendments.md

 # Get Rules and Amendments Data

-Returns json data about the account creation.
+Returns json data of rules and amendments connected to a specific game.

 - **URL:**

-  /api/collect_rules_amendments/:gameId
+  /api/rules_amendments/{gameId}

 - **Method:**